 The number one problem RV owners face in freezing temperatures is plumbing system damage.
 Any water left in the lines can freeze, expand and break lines and fittings.
 Below are the key steps and tips to prepare you and your RV for winter and avoid costly plumbing mistakes.

-If you will be camping in freezing temperatures for an extended period of time, you can consider adding electric pipe and take heaters, though these are more expensive and you will need an electric hook-up or generator.
+- If you will be camping in freezing temperatures for an extended period of time, you can consider adding electric pipe and taking heaters, though these are more expensive and you will need an electric hook-up or generator.

 Again, if all of this preparation and work seems overwhelming, why not just choose a mild climate for your winter RV trip?
 Well-known for its plethora of camping options and easy winters, Oregon is a great place to head for the winter months.
 The Oregon Coast and Silver Spur in Silverton are two standout destinations to escape harsh winter weather.